William Durbin: Life

 In 1980, Durbin was awarded his Shihan ranking from Juko Kai in Kempo.
 Also in 1980 he experienced what he describes as a Tenshin Sho, a "divine illumination" where his perspective on religion and his practice of martial arts changed.
 Instead of being a minister who practiced martial arts, he now considered himself a "martial arts minister".
 He was encouraged by Sacharnoski to pursue this further and began to develop a curriculum and codify his philosophies and teachings in preparations for opening his own school and founding his own system.
 He opened his dojo in Frankfort the next year in 1981 under the auspices of Juko Kai.

-Durbin has Shihan rank in Kempo, Karate, jujutsu, Aikijujutsu, Kobujutsu and a Sibak rank in T'ai chi ch'uan through Juko Kai by Rod Sacharnoski, and a Shihan rank in Koga ha Kosho Shorei Ryu Ninjutsu under Nimr Hassan.
+Durbin has Shihan rank in Kempo, Karate, jujutsu, Aikijujutsu, Kobujutsu and a Sibak rank in tai chi through Juko Kai by Rod Sacharnoski, and a Shihan rank in Koga ha Kosho Shorei Ryu Ninjutsu under Nimr Hassan.
 He also has earned a 1st Dan rank in the Budo Taijutsu of the Bujinkan under John Willson, and a 1st Dan rank in Taekwondo.
 He also holds a 3rd Dan rank in Kodokan Judo.

 In 2001, Durbin published Mastering Kempo, a general textbook of Kempo history, philosophy and technique.
 Also in 2001 he co-wrote Judo Techniques and Tactics with Jimmy Pedro.
 In 2004 he wrote Koga Ryu Ninjutsu, a book on the history and basic techniques of ninjutsu, and in 2007 he wrote Renzoku Ken: Combat Combinations of Kempo.
 Since 1989 he has also written several dozen articles for various martial arts magazines, including ten articles published in Black Belt Magazine.